Pope Paul VI: Final years and death

-Rumours of homosexuality and denial
+Allegations of homosexuality

-In 1976 Paul VI became the first pontiff in the modern era to deny the accusation of homosexuality.
-On 29 December 1975, the Sacred Congregation for the Doctrine of the Faith issued a document entitled Persona Humana: Declaration on Certain Questions concerning Sexual Ethics, that reaffirmed church teaching that pre- or extramarital sex, homosexual activity, and masturbation are sinful acts.
+In 1976, Paul VI became the first pontiff in the modern era to deny the accusation of homosexuality.
+On 29 December 1975, the Sacred Congregation for the Doctrine of the Faith issued a document entitled Persona Humana: Declaration on Certain Questions concerning Sexual Ethics, that reaffirmed church teaching that premarital or extramarital sex, homosexual activity, and masturbation are sinful acts.
 In response, Roger Peyrefitte, who had already written in two of his books that Paul VI had a longtime homosexual relationship, repeated his charges in a magazine interview with a French gay magazine that, when reprinted in Italian, brought the rumours to a wider public and caused an uproar.
-He said that the pope was a hypocrite who had a longtime sexual relationship with an actor.
+He said that the Pope was a hypocrite who had a long-term sexual relationship with an actor.
 Widespread rumours identified the actor as Paolo Carlini, who had a small part in the Audrey Hepburn film Roman Holiday (1953).
-In a brief address to a crowd of approximately 20,000 in St Peter's Square on 18 April, Paul VI called the charges "horrible and slanderous insinuations" and appealed for prayers on his behalf.
-Special prayers for the pope were said in all Italian Catholic churches in "a day of consolation".
+In a brief address to a crowd of approximately 20,000 in St Peter's Square on 18 April 1976, Paul VI called the charges "horrible and slanderous insinuations" and appealed for prayers on his behalf.
+Special prayers for the Pope were said in all Italian Catholic churches in "a day of consolation".
 The charges have resurfaced periodically.
 In 1994, Franco Bellegrandi, a former Vatican honour chamberlain and correspondent for the Vatican newspaper L'Osservatore Romano, alleged that Paul VI had been blackmailed and had promoted other gay men to positions of power within the Vatican.
-In 2006, the newspaper L'Espresso reported that the private papers of police commander General Giorgio Manes accepted the blackmail story as true, and that they claimed Italian Prime Minister Aldo Moro had been asked to help.
+In 2006, the newspaper L'Espresso reported that the private papers of police commander General Giorgio Manes confirmed the blackmail story as true, and that Italian Prime Minister Aldo Moro had been asked to help.

 Health

 Paul VI had been in good health prior to his pontifical election.
 His health following his papal election took a turn when he needed to undergo a serious operation to treat an enlarged prostate.
-The pope procrastinated in this but relented in November 1967; the operation took place on a simple table in an improvised operating theatre in the papal apartments by a team led by Professor Pietro Valdoni.
-The Vatican was delicate in their description of what the pope underwent and referred to it as "the malaise from which the Holy Father had been suffering for weeks".
-As a result of the delay in having the operation, the pope had to wear a catheter for a period following the operation and still was by December.
+The Pope procrastinated in this but relented in November 1967; the operation took place on a simple table in an improvised operating theatre in the papal apartments by a team led by Professor Pietro Valdoni.
+The Vatican was delicate in their description of what the Pope underwent and referred to it as "the malaise from which the Holy Father had been suffering for weeks".
+As a result of the delay in having the operation, the Pope had to wear a catheter for a period following the operation and still was by December.

-The pope discussed business from his bed about 48 hours after the operation with Cardinal Amleto Cicognani and at that point was off intravenous feeding in favour of orange juice and hot broth.
-Cardinal Cicognani said the pope was "in good general condition" and that he spoke in a "clear and firm voice".
-The pope's two brothers also visited him at his bedside following a "tranquil night" for the pope.
-The doctors also reported the pope's condition to have been "excellent".
+The Pope discussed business from his bed about 48 hours after the operation with Cardinal Amleto Giovanni Cicognani and at that point was off intravenous feeding in favour of orange juice and hot broth.
+Cardinal Cicognani said the Pope was "in good general condition" and that he spoke in a "clear and firm voice".
+The Pope's two brothers also visited him at his bedside following a "tranquil night" for the Pope.
+The doctors also reported the Pope's condition to have been "excellent".